The-Marcy-Lab-School/CLI-Task-Manager/README.md

 ### Data Types & Data Structures

-Whether you are designing a new application or learning about an existing one, we always start by identifying _what type the persistent data is_ and _how the data is structured_.
-After all, software is really just a combination of user interfaces that enables a user to manipulate data in a controlled manner.
-By looking at the type and structure of the data first, we are better able to understand how an application uses and manipulates it.
+Whether you are designing a new application or learning about an existing one, we always start by asking _how is the data structured_?

+After all, most software is really just a tool for manipulating data.
+By first defining the type and structure of the data, we are better able to design how the application uses and manipulates it.

 **Investigation Questions:**